Constrained State Estimation -- A Review: Unconstrained State Estimation

 The conditional mean estimate of the state is given by the weighted mean of the particles as follows:

-In the ideal state estimation, the particles are required to be sampled from the true posterior, which is generally not always available.
-Therefore, another distribution, usually referred to as the \emph{importance distribution} or the \emph{proposal distribution} $q(\vc{x}_t|\vc{x}_{t-1})$, is defined \cite{Doucet09}.
-The (un-normalized) importance weight of every particle is given by:
+The particles are required to be sampled from the true posterior PDF, which is not available.
+Therefore, another PDF, usually referred to as the \emph{importance distribution} or the \emph{proposal distribution} $q(\vc{x}_t|\vc{x}_{t-1})$, which is generally easy to sample from, is defined \cite{Doucet09}.